Walodja1987/xns/test/Tests.md

 - Should handle names with maximum length (20 characters for labels, 4 for namespaces).
 - Should handle names with minimum length (1 character for both labels and namespaces).
-- Should handle registering exactly 200 free names (maximum).
 - Should handle price at PRICE_STEP boundaries (0.001 ETH, 0.002 ETH, etc.).
 - Should handle multiple namespaces with different prices.
 - Should handle registering names in different namespaces from same address (not allowed).
 - Should handle name resolution for names with multiple dots in full name format.
+- Should handle EIP-712 signature validation for various wallet types (EOA, Safe, Argent, etc.).
+- Should handle batch sponsorship scenarios (collect signatures off-chain, execute multiple registrations).